BCS Commercial Awareness (ISEB)

 Course Dates, Location & Prices

-The BCS Certificate in Commercial Awareness is a three day classroom training course including exam.
+The BCS Certificate in Commercial Awareness is a two day classroom training course including exam.
 The cost per delegate is £630 + VAT, this includes the exam fee.
 The exam is taken at the end of the course.

 |Dates||Duration||Location||Price (with exam)||Places Available|